 Case Study 1: How income from work affects Jobseeker's Allowance

-This case study shows the affect of work on Jobseeker's Allowance in 2017
+This case study shows the effect of work on Jobseeker's Allowance (2020 rates)

 John is living with his partner Mary and their two children.
 He recently lost his job as a barman but has managed to get some part-time work in a local restaurant.
 He is working two days a week.
 His assessable earnings for social welfare purposes are €110 per week.
 (Assessable earnings are gross earnings less deductions for PRSI, superannuation and union dues.)
-His wife cares for her mother, who lives nearby, and is getting full-rate Carer's Allowance.
-She is also getting Child Benefit for each of their two children.
+Mary cares for her mother, who lives nearby, and is getting full-rate Carer's Allowance.
+She is also getting Child Benefit for each of their two children aged under 12.

 John wants to go back to bar work and has applied to a number of local pubs and hotels.
 He heard that he can get Jobseeker's Allowance (JA) for the days the he is not working and wants to know how much JA he is entitled to.